djensen47/truss/README.md

 no type is specified the property will be of type string.

 Mongoose types 'String', 'Number', 'Date', 'Buffer', 'Boolean', 'ObjectId', 'Array' are supported.
-Additionally the types 'DateTime' and 'Textbox' are supported which result in a datetime html 5 input tag and a textbox tag.
+Additionally the types 'Datetime' and 'Textarea' are supported which result in a datetime html 5 input tag and a textbox tag.
 Types are case insensitive.